 What other airlines can I transfer Bilt points to?

-Bilt Rewards partners with 13 airlines that accept transfers of Bilt points.
-They include Alaska Airlines, Avianca Lifemiles, United MileagePlus, Air France/KLM Flying Blue, Virgin Red (Virgin Atlantic Flying Club), Emirates Skywards, British Airways Executive Club, Cathay Pacific Asia Miles, Iberia Plus, Turkish Airlines Miles&Smiles, Aer Lingus AerClub, Air Canada Aeroplan, and TAP Miles&Go.
+In addition to Southwest Airlines, Bilt Rewards partners with 14 other carriers that accept transfers of Bilt points.
+They include Alaska Airlines, Avianca Lifemiles, United MileagePlus, Air France/KLM Flying Blue, Virgin Red (Virgin Atlantic Flying Club), Emirates Skywards, British Airways Executive Club, Cathay Pacific Asia Miles, Iberia Plus, Turkish Airlines Miles&Smiles, JAL Mileage Bank, Qatar Airways Privilge Club, Aer Lingus AerClub, Air Canada Aeroplan, and TAP Miles&Go.

 Can I partially pay for a Southwest flight with Bilt points?

-Yes, you can partially pay for a Southwest flight with Bilt points.
-Simply use the slider at the end of your purchase in the Bilt Rewards Travel Portal to choose how many Bilt points you’d like to put toward your flight.
+Yes, you can partially pay for a Southwest flight with Bilt points, but only if you’re booking it through the Bilt Rewards Travel Portal.
+Simply use the slider at the end of the booking process to choose how many Bilt points you’d like to put toward your flight.
 You can redeem the full amount or just a portion.
 If you opt for the latter, the remaining balance will be calculated for you to pay in cash.

 Summary

-Redeeming Bilt points for (nearly) free Southwest Airlines flights may take a little extra effort since the two loyalty programs aren’t direct partners, but it’s not impossible.
-By booking your trip directly through the Bilt Travel Portal or using one of their mutual hotel partners — namely, Marriott Bonvoy or World of Hyatt — as a middleman, you can still make it happen, even if the redemption rates aren’t exactly ideal (3:1 or 5:2.4, via each program, respectively).
-Even so, knowing how to navigate these kinds of tricky non-partner redemptions can still lead to a free flight or two if you plan it just right.
+Redeeming Bilt points for (nearly) free Southwest Airlines flights is easier than ever now that the two loyalty programs have officially become travel partners.
+Whether you choose to transfer Bilt points to Rapid Rewards at a 1:1 ratio, book your trip via the Bilt Travel Portal, or by using one of their mutual hotel partners — namely, Marriott Bonvoy or World of Hyatt — as a middleman, you can make it happen, even if the redemption rates aren’t exactly ideal (3:1 or 5:2.4, via each program, respectively).

 Share "How to Use Bilt Points on Southwest Flights"